 This is my favorite of the stress relief activities by far.
 I love to write and there are a lot of pretty and inexpensive journals on the market.
 It is another way to release stress and if you’re worried that someone might read it, simply hide it in a safe place.

 For me, journaling works to release stress and frustrations.
 I don’t hold anything back.
 By getting everything out in a journal, it will help you to stop thinking about the things that are stressful or upsetting to you.
+Medical gurus have known for years that journaling is good for you.

 All it takes is five minutes and you can build it into your quiet time routine.
 When you write things down and come back to them, you might find out that you have an answer for whatever problem was causing stress.